End of Season One: Piranhas, “Utah’s Destroyer”

 “Nelson has the Owl ring; he has always had the Owl ring,” Silverback said.

 “The Surreal Forces will soon know it as well.
 They fear nothing human or alien.
-More important, they don’t fear the Mountain Gorillas or you, its leader.”
+More importantly, they don’t fear the Mountain Gorillas or you, their leader.”

 “I am still going back to the desert.
-Nelson confided that he placed Owl ring inside the waves of colorful desert wildflowers.
-Nelson stopped the Jeep somewhere, walked around awhile, saw petals that stuck out, and spotted purple-like flying bugs hoovering over them.
-Nelson had yet to retrieve it because he doesn’t recall how many steps he had taken from the road.
+Nelson confided that he placed the Scarlet Owl ring inside the waves of colorful desert wildflowers.
+Nelson stopped the Jeep somewhere, walked around awhile, saw petals that stuck out, and spotted purple-like flying bugs hovering over them.
+Nelson had yet to retrieve it because he didn’t recall how many steps he had taken from the road.
 Or identify the flower or the bug.”

-Silverback stood up, put on his aviator sunglasses ready to go out to the desert alone.
+Silverback stood up, put on his aviator sunglasses, and was ready to go out to the desert alone.
 “You are staying, okay.”

 “There are miles and miles of Bluebells, Lupine, and Sego Lily wildflowers leashing the desolation of the desert.
 How are you going to find it?”